-The DHS states that you might be eligible to apply for a non-taxable loan under this scheme if you or your partner is of Age Pension age, and own property in Australia that you can use to secure your loan.
-Under the scheme, compound interest is charged at a rate set by the DHS on the outstanding loan balance until it’s paid in full.
-Check out the full eligibility requirements and current interest rate on the DHS website to see if this is an option for you.
-Note that the DHS have advised eligibility requirements for the scheme are changing on 1 July 2019, so more people will be able to access it.
-You can read more about these changes on the website.
+You might be eligible for a reverse mortgage-style loan under this scheme if you or your partner is of Age Pension age, you get or are eligible to get a qualifying Centrelink or Services Australia pension (including the Age Pension) and you own property in Australia that you can use to secure your loan.
+Under the scheme, you can get a loan of up to 1.5 times the maximum payment rate of your pension each fortnight.
+According to Services Australia, compound interest is charged at a set rate on the outstanding loan balance until it’s paid in full.
+Services Australia says the loan payments under this scheme are non-taxable.
+Check out the full eligibility requirements and current interest rate on the Services Australia website to see if this is an option worth considering for you.

 The No Interest Loan Scheme (NILS)

 Whether your Centrelink payment is your full or partial income source, it may not automatically stop you from accessing credit.
-Whilst payday or other personal loans from private lenders can be a convenient option for some people, it could also be a good idea to shop around and consider alternative options, such as government and community schemes that could be cheaper or better suited to your situation and needs.
+However, it’s important to also consider alternative options, such as government and community schemes, that could be cheaper or better suited to your unique situation and needs.

 If you are experiencing financial difficulty, you can contact a financial counsellor for help.
 You can call the National Debt Helpline on 1800 007 007 to speak to a financial counsellor for free.